SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1609542: Reaper + eyes of overworld
--fixed bug 1503394: Conduct= is not always written to logfile -fixed bug 1558274: Light source weapons not working properly
+-fixed bug 1503394: Conduct= is not always written to logfile -fixed bug 1558274: Light source weapons not working properly -fixed bug 1602002: dmonsfree when using travel command & burdened

 See history.txt for changes made in previous versions.